pintop9/S3-protectedstaticwebsite/README.md

 # Static Website with Terraform on AWS

-This project deploys a simple static website to an AWS S3 bucket in IL-central region, served via CloudFront.
+This project deploys a simple static website to an AWS S3 bucket in us-east-1 region, served via CloudFront.
 The infrastructure is managed using Terraform.

 ## Description